Siro-ai/expo-siro/README.md

 	"expo": {
 		// add this block:
 		"ios": {
-			"deploymentTarget": "15.0", // Minimum supported iOS version "useFrameworks": "static", // In order to support the Firebase SDK dependency "infoPlist": {
+			"infoPlist": {
 				"NSLocationWhenInUseUsageDescription": "Add your description here", // Allows the SDK to access Location data "NSMicrophoneUsageDescription": "Add description here", // Allows the SDK to access the Microphone